buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Languages**: Celestial, Common
 - **Challenge**: 10 (5900 XP)

-***Spellcasting.*** The naga has MC 11.
+***Spellcasting.*** The naga has MP 11.
 Its spellcasting ability is Wisdom (+8 to hit with spell attacks), and it requires only verbal components to cast its spells.
 The naga has the following spells prepared:

 Cantrips (at will): *Sacred Flame, Mending, Thaumaturgy*